SYLLABUS#

 As former students know, I take academic integrity seriously, but I also trust most students to do the right thing.
 I would rather spend more time teaching and less time ensuring that there is no way for students to cheat because let’s be honest…there’s always a way to cheat.
 I trust and am confident that the vast majority of students care about their education enough to take this seriously and am unwilling to spend all my energy focused on those students who do not.
 That said, students should anticipate that if they are caught cheating on an exam, they will fail the class. ::steps off soapbox::

-Final Project OR Exam (20%)#
+Final Exam or Project (20%)#

 Final Project You will learn more from the final project than you will from the final exam, but the project is more time-consuming and involved.
 We will discuss the details elsewhere; however, briefly, you will either (1) expand upon one of the class assignments adding original elements or (2) write original code for a project topic of your choosing.
 The goal of this project is to demonstrate that you can write good, well-documented code that solves the problem you’ve set out to solve.

 Final Exam The final exam will be take-home and you will have at least 48 hours to complete the exam.
-It will be the completion of a guided, mini-project, focusing on the material learned in the last third of the course.
+It will be the completion of a guided mini-project, focusing on the material learned in the last third of the course.
 Additional details will be discussed in class.

 COURSE SCHEDULE#